falakjs/flk-cache/README.md

 This method accepts any type of values, the cache engine will handle it automatically, so if you want to store object, you don't have to `JSON.stringify` it, the package will take care of it.

-The `expiresAt` parameter is used to determine until when he value should be stored in.
+The `expiresAt` parameter is used to determine until when the value should be stored in.

 > Please note that this method accepts a valid timestamp number, i.e `Date.now()`.

-The default value for `expiresAt` is set to **Cache.FOREVER** which mean the value will not be removed from the cache.
+The default value for `expiresAt` is set to **Cache.FOREVER** which mean the value will not be removed from the cache until the user clears the browser history.

 There are some [useful constants for cache expiration time](#constants).